B&B Theatres buys Venice's Frank Theater, plans reopening Friday

 “We are thrilled with this opportunity and can’t wait to get the doors open,” said B&B Theatres President and CEO Bob Bagby of the Venice location.
 “We are so grateful to be working with Gondolier Properties to keep this wonderful theater up and running.”

-Moviegoers can get more details, up-to-the-minute entertainment news, showtimes, prices and Backstage Pass loyalty free program at the theater chain’s website.
+Moviegoers can get access details, up-to-the-minute entertainment news, showtimes, prices and the Backstage Pass loyalty free program at the theater chain’s website.

 Post a comment as